palantir/atlasdb/docs/source/schemas/dynamic_columns.rst

             TodoTable.TodoColumnValue.of(TodoTable.TodoColumn.of(size2, cost2), description2));

-Note that if the table already consists of a value for a given row key and dynamic column key, then this put will overwrite the existing value.
+Note that if the table already consists of a value for a given row key and dynamic column key, then this put will logically overwrite the existing value.

 Retrieval
 =========

-One can use the standard ``getRowsMultimap`` method to retrieve a multimap of rows to column values.
-However, note that this method will call the underlying transaction's ``getRows`` method, which eagerly loads the entire row into memory!

-Alternatively, one can use ``getRowsColumnRange``.
-This takes a collection of rows and key ranges, and returns a map of row-keys to BatchingVisitables of column values.
-These may in turn be traversed using the BatchingVisitable API.
+Typically, one should use ``getRowsColumnRange``.
+This takes a collection of rows and column key ranges, and returns a map of row-keys to ``BatchingVisitables`` of column values.
+These may in turn be traversed using the ``BatchingVisitable`` API.
 For example, the code below is an implementation of query 1 for an arbitrary String ``person``:

 .. code:: java